 But I had had enough, and, lest I look too improper, got my friends and switched carriages.
 It took two carriages before the woman’s singing faded away, but silence finally filled the stale train air.

 One thing that did sadden me about London was all the congestion and construction around their tourist sights.
 Some of the best tourist cities in the world shield their historical sites from modern development.
-Philadelphia’s historic area is blocked, and parts of Rome are no-drive zones, as is Athens’ Parthenon.
+Philadelphia’s historic area is blocked, and parts of Rome are no-drive zones, as is the Parthenon in Athens.
 It allows you to enjoy the cities without having to dodge big double-decker buses.

-Now my Internet hour is up and it’s time to explore the famous Tower Bridge and Tower of London before meeting my friend for dinner.
+Now my Internet hour is up and it’s time to explore the famous Tower Bridge and the Tower of London before meeting my friend for dinner.
 It’s been a long day already, but I’ve barely scratched the surface of London.

 I’m excited to keep exploring!

 Book Your Trip to London: Logistical Tips and Tricks